-Marion County Sheriff’s deputy balances work, motherhood and volunteering
+Marion County sheriff’s deputy balances work, motherhood and volunteering

 “I love my area, and I’ve been here all my life,” she said.

-Herring can be seen representing the department for numerous community activities ranging from National Night Out, Christmas shopping with children, giving out school supplies and supporting benefit rides.
+Herring can be seen representing the department for numerous community activities including National Night Out, Christmas shopping with children, giving out school supplies and supporting benefit rides.

 She can also be found spending time with her daughter.
 Anna Drew Herring is attending kindergarten at Latta Elementary, and she is an avid dancer, taking classes at the Emmalyn Davis School of Dance.